 The General Rule: Physical Presence in the State

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state
+- a sales representative in the state.

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

-Example 1: You are operating solely out of a warehouse in Passaic, New Jersey and make a sale to a customer in Tallahassee, Florida—a state where your business has no physical presence: You are not required to collect sales tax from the Tallahassee customer.
+Example 1: You are on online retailer located in in Passaic, New Jersey and make a sale through your website to a customer in Tallahassee, Florida—a state where your business has no physical presence: You are not required to collect sales tax from the Tallahassee customer.

-Example 2: You are operating solely out of a warehouse in Orlando, Florida and make a sale to a customer in Fort Lauderdale, Florida: You are required to collect sales tax from the Fort Lauderdale customer.
+Example 2: You are an online retailer with a warehouse in Orlando, Florida and make a sale through your website to a customer in Fort Lauderdale, Florida: You are required to collect sales tax from the Fort Lauderdale customer.

 Example 3: After several years of operating solely out of an office in Passaic, New Jersey, you open a one-room satellite office just outside of Miami, Florida—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Tampa, Florida: You are required to collect sales tax from the Waukegan customer.
+A day later, you make a sale through your website to a customer in Tampa, Florida: You are required to collect sales tax from the Waukegan customer.